Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Introduction

 \section{Introduction}

-\emph{Crowdfunding} is the practice of funding a project by raising voluntary contributions from a large pool of interested players and is an active area of research \cite{Alaei:2016:DMC:2940716.2940777,strausz2017theory,DBLP:conf/wine/2017,shen2018information}.
-Players are incentivized to contribute towards crowdfunding for private projects by offering them rewards.
-Using crowdfunding in order to raise funds for civic (non-excludable) goods, however, introduces the free riding problem - since players cannot be excluded from enjoying the benefits of the public project, strategic players may not contribute.
-If this challenge can be addressed, civic crowdfunding (CC) can lead to greater democratic participation.
-It also contributes to citizens' empowerment as it allows them to collectively increase their well-being by solving societal issues.
-In this paper, we focus on solving the challenge of free riding in CC implemented using Blockchain based smart contracts.
+\emph{Crowdfunding} is the practice of raising funds for a project through voluntary contributions from a large pool of interested participants and is an active research area \cite{Alaei:2016:DMC:2940716.2940777,DBLP:conf/wine/2017,chandraAamas17,shen2018information,strausz2017theory}.
+For \textit{private} projects, specific reward schemes incentivize the participants to contribute towards crowdfunding.
+Using crowdfunding to raise funds for \textit{public} (non-excludable) projects\footnote{For example, the crowdfunding of the Wooden Pedestrian Bridge in Rotterdam: \url{https://www.archdaily.com/770488/the-luchtsingel-zus}}, however, introduces the free-riding problem.
+Observe that we cannot exclude non-contributing participants from enjoying the benefits of the public project.
+Thus, strategic participants, henceforth \emph{agents}, may not contribute.
+If we can address this challenge, ``civic" crowdfunding (CC), i.e., crowdfunding of public projects, can lead to greater democratic participation.
+It also contributes to citizens' empowerment by increasing their well-being by solving societal issues collectively.
+Thus, this paper focuses on solving the challenge of free-riding in CC.

-With the advancement of the \emph{blockchain} technology, crowdfunding projects are now being deployed using \emph{smart contracts}.
+With the advancement of the \emph{blockchain} technology, \emph{smart contracts} (SC) now allow for the deployment of such CC projects.
 A smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract \cite{wiki:SmartContract}.
-Since a crowdfunding project as a smart contract is on a trusted publicly distributed ledger, it is open and auditable, making the contributions of the players and the execution of the payments transparent as well as anonymous.
-In addition, as there is no need for any centralized, trusted third party, this reduces the cost incurred in setting up the project. \cite{weifund} and \cite{starbase} are examples of decentralized crowdfunding platforms on public blockchains like \emph{Ethereum}.
-In this paper, our focus is to study game-theoretic challenges in CC, especially over blockchain.
-Our work builds on the literature which studies the lack of proper incentives for contributions towards public goods.
-Over the years, researchers have addressed such interaction as a game and analyzed equilibrium strategies of the players in it \cite{bagnoli1989provision,chandra2016crowdfunding,chandra2017referral,zubrickas2014provision}.
+Since a crowdfunding project as an SC is on a trusted, publicly distributed ledger, it is open and auditable.
+This property makes the agents' contributions and the execution of the payments transparent and anonymous.
+Besides, there is no need for any centralized, trusted third party, which reduces the cost of setting up the project.
+WeiFund \cite{weifund} and Starbase \cite{starbase} are examples of decentralized crowdfunding platforms on public blockchains like \emph{Ethereum}.